Mankind Quarterly: Editors

-Controversy
+Publisher

+The Mankind Quarterly was published by the Ulster Institute for Social Research, which was presided over by Richard Lynn until his death in 2023.

+As of 2024, Mankind Quarterly is published by the white nationalist Human Diversity Foundation founded by Danish far-right activist Emil Kirkegaard.
+The Foundation also publishes the Aporia Magazine.

+Emil Kirkegaard, a white supremacist and founder of the OpenPsych journal, was the registrant of the Mankind Quarterly website between 2017 and February 2023, after which the WHOIS was anonymised.
+In February 2024, Kirkegaard filed his Mankind Publishing House LLC with the state of Wyoming under the name of William Engman (his legal name since 2021).

+Reception

 Mankind Quarterly has been described as a "cornerstone of the scientific racism establishment", a "white supremacist journal", an "infamous racist journal", and "scientific racism's keepers of the flame".
 The journal has been criticised as being both overtly political and strongly right-leaning, supporting eugenics, racist or fascist.

 Abstracting and indexing

 The journal is abstracted and indexed in: